-Category Primary Stakeholder Secondary Stakeholders Remarks Community Local communityOpinion HoldersCommunity Leaders Nil Consultation with the primary stakeholders has been undertaken during the site visit.
-Vulnerable groups Schedule Caste Schedule Tribe Women members (including vulnerable women) Childrens Disabled Individual Older people Poor / Low Income group Nil As part of the consultation with local community, consultation with SC has been undertaken.
+Category Primary Stakeholder Secondary Stakeholders Remarks Community Local communityOpinion HoldersCommunity Leaders Nil • Consultation with the primary stakeholders has been undertaken during the site visit.
+Vulnerable groups Schedule Caste Schedule Tribe Women members (including vulnerable women) Childrens Disabled Individual Older people Poor / Low Income group Female headed households Landless households Nil As part of the consultation with local community, consultation with SC has been undertaken.
 As reported by the local community, no ST community is present in the Koduru Village.
 Consultation was carried out with Women community members.
 Detailed Consultation with all the vulnerable group members during the preparation of the Livelihood Restoration Plan (LRP) Institutional Stakeholders New & Renewable Energy Development Corporation Of A.P.
-Ltd. (NREDCAP) Andhra Pradesh Solar Power Corporation Pvt Ltd (APSPCL) Andhra Pradesh Power Generation Corporation (APGENCO) District Revenue Department42 Local gram Panchayats Project Investors Village Institutions (education and health department) Political Parties As part of the institutional stakeholders' consultation, consultation with APG and Revenue Department has not been able to undertake as the representatives were not available at the time of the site visit.
+Ltd. (NREDCAP) Andhra Pradesh Solar Power Corporation Pvt Ltd (APSPCL) Andhra Pradesh Power Generation Corporation (APGENCO) District Revenue Department36 Local gram Panchayats Project Investors Village Institutions (education and health department) Political Parties As part of the institutional stakeholders' consultation, consultation with APG and Revenue Department has not been able to undertake as the representatives were not available at the time of the site visit.
 Nevertheless, consultations with the other key institutional stakeholders have been successfully conducted as part of the ESIA preparation engagement.
-Government Bodies District Administration Regulatory Authorities (Labour and environment) State Administration During the preparation of ESIA studies, no consultation with respective government bodies has been undertaken.
-As the consultation with these government bodies will be undertaken by a project during the construction and operation phase.
+Government Bodies District Administration Regulatory Authorities (Labour and environment) State Administration • During the preparation of ESIA studies, no consultation with respective government bodies has been undertaken.
+As the consultation with these government